-As it is practiced today in Western countries, yoga focuses predominately on asanas, or postures.
+As it is practiced today in Western countries, yoga focuses predominately on asanas or postures.
 These asanas are physical postures that are intended to purify the body and develop physical stability.
-They also help to develop stamina in order to remain immobile for long durations.
+They also help to develop stamina to remain immobile for long durations.

-The Sanskrit word “yuj,” means to bind together or to yoke.
+The Sanskrit word “yuj” means to bind together or to yoke.
 Yuj is often translated to mean the word “union,” and it is the origin of our word “yoga.”
-Yoga is a form of a relationship between body and self.
-Asanas, or postures in yoga are a reminder to us that nothing stands on its own.
+Yoga is a form of relationship between body and self.
+Asanas, or postures in yoga, remind us that nothing stands on its own.
 There is always more.

-A very common practice in the west is Hatha yoga, which is a physically challenging form of yoga that is intended to align bones, muscles, and skin.
+A very common practice in the West is Hatha yoga, a physically challenging form of yoga intended to align bones, muscles, and skin.
 The word “hatha” means forceful, and this assertive form of yoga asanas is designed to realign the body so that energy is no longer stuck.
-It focuses on breath & energy and is designed to create a sort of flow that will soothe and strengthen you while redirecting the mind to feel soothed and be quiet.
+It focuses on breath & energy and is designed to create a flow that will soothe and strengthen you while redirecting the mind to feel soothed and quiet.

-Yoga seeks to reach a form of balance which is noticeable by the end of a practice.
-When people feel this balance they become more aware while remaining relaxed.
-This potentially explains the popularity of yoga in the West where everything constantly seems out of balance.
+Yoga seeks to reach a noticeable form of balance by the end of a practice.
+When people feel this balance, they become more aware while remaining relaxed.
+This potentially explains the popularity of yoga in the West, where everything constantly seems out of balance.

 Whether the mind or the body becomes clear first is immaterial.
 The focus is on the process and the experience rather than the end goal.
-By focusing on process, which is a moving target, we end up finding our end goal of balance without ever having pursued or reached for it.
+By focusing on process, which is a moving target, we find our goal of balance without ever having pursued or reached for it.

 Yoga provides us with specific techniques to ground ourselves to the earth.
-Asana means “ground,” or “seat” and it refers to how we are connected to the earth at all times.
+Asana means “ground” or “seat,” and it refers to how we are always connected to the earth.
 An alternative translation of “asana” can be “to sit with” – as in the meditation practice of “sitting with one’s self.”
-This refers to the idea that one can be aware of what is happening at an emotional and physical level without engaging with it.
+This refers to the idea that one can be aware of what is happening emotionally and physically without engaging with it.
 By observing our physical body, we then begin to see how the body reflects the mind.
-We may notice, for example, tightness in a shoulder, or an uncomfortableness with being still.
+We may notice, for example, tightness in a shoulder or an uncomfortableness with being still.

 Buddhism, Meditation, and Yoga